indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 # Databags

+Knife solo uploads cookbooks, roles and data bags onto the target node.
+This was not obvious to me at first.
+It was possible that it would only sending instructions.

 Databags are annoying, yet feel necessary.
 Errors only become apparent during the cook.
 However, they seem important and my struggled attempt to justify them are as follows: